apache/incubator-kie-kogito-examples/process-quarkus-example/README.md

     }
 ```

-As response a single order is returned if found, otherwise no content (204) is returned.
+As response a single order is returned if found, otherwise 404 Not Found is returned.

 ### DELETE /orders/{id}